Apress/absolute-beginners-guide-python/README.md

 ## Video Resources
 We are developing some procedure demonstrations and tutorials for Python as described in the accompanying book *The Absolute Beginner's Guide to Python Programming*.
 For more details see link https://www.elluminetpress.com/resources/python/

+## Bonuses

+In the 'solutions' folder you'll find model answers to the lab exercises.
+Also, to enhance your learning experience, you'll find various bonus sections in 'bonuses' folder and the various corresponding chapter folders.
+These are saved as PDF files and are intended to expand upon the sections described in the book.

 ## Contributions

 See the file Contributing.md for more information on how you can contribute to this repository.